Graph Kernel Neural Networks: Experimental evaluation

-\paragraph{Results} The accuracy for each method and dataset is reported in Table \ref{tab:comparisons}.
-For the bio/chemo-informatics datasets, the performance of our approach is on par with the best ones, as we can see for MUTAG, PROTEINS, and PTC.
-This holds as long as the number of node labels is low.
-Indeed, in the case of high-dimensional node labels (e.g., NCI1), the classification accuracy tends to decrease as the optimization becomes harder.
-As for the social dataset, the performance of our approach is satisfactory, particularly considering the lack of discriminative substructures in social networks.
+\textbf{\textit{Results.}} The accuracy for each method and dataset is reported in Table \ref{tab:comparisons}.
+The performance of our approach outperforms the baselines~\cite{ralaivola2005graph,zaheer2017deep,luzhnica2019graph} on all the datasets, with the improvement being statistically significant on all datasets except PTC.
+Compared to other GNNs, the performance of our model is on par with the best ones, as we can see for MUTAG, PROTEINS, and PTC.
+This holds as long as the number of node labels is small.
+Indeed, in the case of high-dimensional node labels (\eg NCI1), the classification accuracy tends to decrease as the optimization becomes harder.
+As for the social dataset, the performance of our approach is satisfactory, particularly considering the lack of discriminative sub-structures in social networks.
+Finally, our method achieves the best performance (\ie lowest MAE) on ZINC, with only GIN achieving a similar yet higher MAE.
+It should also be noted that our model always outperforms or performs comparably to both KerGNN and RWGNN, the only two other models that allow some degree of interpretability of the learned structures.